kdominic/weathervane/README.md

 * one for calling the OpenWeatherMap API
 * one for implementing the rest of the logic and handling errors

+The source code was checked with SonarLint for a minimal quality check.

 ### Error handling